-Hormonal differences are likely to be an underlying driver of distinct sleep patterns in women, including higher rates of insomnia.
-Hormone production, though, is dynamic and changes over the course of a woman’s life and during her monthly menstrual cycle.
-The following sections review how hormonal changes can unfold and affect sleep over time.
+Hormonal differences are likely to be an underlying driver of distinct sleep patterns in women and people assigned female at birth, including higher rates of insomnia.
+Hormone production, though, is dynamic and changes over the course of a woman’s life and during the monthly menstrual cycle.

 Research indicates that an elevated risk of insomnia starts with the onset of menstruation.
 The exact explanation for this is unknown, but it may be tied to how sex hormones influence the sleep-wake cycle and other fundamental systems of the body.
 In addition, evidence suggests girls during puberty have a higher risk of depression, a mental health condition that is often tied to sleeping problems.

 The phases of the monthly menstrual cycle are driven by shifts in hormone production.
-Rising and falling levels of estrogen and progesterone can induce physical and emotional changes over the course of each month, though these changes may affect every woman differently.
+Rising and falling levels of estrogen and progesterone can induce physical and emotional changes over the course of each month, though these changes may affect every person who menstruates differently.

-Levels of these hormones fall considerably in the days leading up to each period, causing about 90% of women to experience physical or mood changes, including sleep disruptions.
-Fluctuating hormone levels can alter a woman’s sleep stages during the night, known collectively as her sleep architecture.
+Levels of these hormones fall considerably in the days leading up to each period, causing women and anyone who menstruates to experience physical changes, including sleep disruptions.
+Fluctuating hormone levels can alter a person’s sleep stages during the night, known collectively as sleep architecture.

 Substantial hormonal changes that occur during and after pregnancy can affect sleep.
-During pregnancy, a woman no longer experiences the same monthly fluctuations associated with the menstrual cycle, but major hormonal shifts that begin in the first trimester can cause fatigue, morning sickness, weight gain, and a range of other physical and emotional changes.
-Ongoing hormonal fluctuations during pregnancy can disrupt the sleep-wake cycle , and many women find sleeping problems to be the worst during the third trimester.
+During pregnancy, a person no longer experiences the same monthly fluctuations associated with the menstrual cycle.
+However, major hormonal shifts that begin in the first trimester can cause fatigue, morning sickness, weight gain, and a range of other physical and emotional changes.
+Ongoing hormonal fluctuations during pregnancy can disrupt the sleep-wake cycle , and many pregnant people find sleeping problems to be the worst during the third trimester.

-Within the first 24 hours after giving birth, women experience another significant hormonal shift as levels of estrogen and progesterone drop rapidly back to pre-pregnancy levels.
+Within the first 24 hours after giving birth, there is another significant hormonal shift as levels of estrogen and progesterone drop rapidly back to pre-pregnancy levels.
 Physical and emotional effects during this postpartum period may create sleeping difficulties or daytime sleepiness.

 Sleeping problems are considered to be a core symptom of perimenopause and menopause.
-An estimated 38-60% of women during this time report symptoms consistent with insomnia.
+Around 40% to 60% of women during this time report sleep disturbances, including symptoms consistent with insomnia.

 Hormonal changes associated with aging and postmenopause may also influence sleep by altering circadian rhythms and the body’s system for regulating its temperature during a normal sleep-wake cycle.
 An intersection of these hormonal changes with other factors, including a higher level of mood disorders and physical ailments, likely contributes to sleeping problems in older women.

 Sleep is complex and influenced by a range of factors that relate to the diverse aspects of a person’s health.
-Many women have sleep problems initiated by the general causes of insomnia, such as sleep disorders, mental health conditions, poor sleep habits, circadian rhythm disorders, and coexisting medical problems.
+Many women and people assigned female at birth have sleep problems initiated by the general causes of insomnia, such as sleep disorders, mental health conditions, poor sleep habits, circadian rhythm disorders, and coexisting medical problems.

-That said, many of these issues don’t affect women and men in the same way.
+That said, many of these issues do not affect women and men in the same way.
 Women often face distinct challenges to quality sleep as a result of biological factors or social and cultural norms.
-The following sections describe various barriers to sleep in women that may contribute to their higher rates of insomnia.

-Sleep is often tied to mental health, and women are more likely than men to suffer from sleeping problems associated with conditions like depression, anxiety, and stress.
+Sleep is often tied to mental health, and women are more likely to suffer from sleep problems associated with conditions like depression, anxiety, and stress.

 There is no single explanation of why women are more likely to be affected by these conditions and the corresponding detrimental effects on sleep.
 While biological factors may be involved, inequalities in social and cultural conditions, such as women’s disproportionate share in caregiving roles, may contribute to stress and worry that detract from emotional health.

 Bladder problems can contribute to frequent urination at night, also known as nocturia, that can be a barrier to uninterrupted sleep.
-Women are twice as likely as men to suffer from urinary incontinence and other symptoms of an overactive bladder.
+Women are more likely to suffer from urinary incontinence and other symptoms of an overactive bladder.
 Studies estimate that 76% of women over 40 experience frequent urination at night.

-Sleeping problems are common for women during pregnancy.
-Around 30% of pregnant women say they rarely or never get a good night’s sleep, and more than 50% have insomnia-like symptoms .
+Sleeping problems are common during pregnancy.
+Around 30% of pregnant people say they rarely or never get a good night’s sleep, and more than 50% have insomnia-like symptoms .
 These sleeping difficulties can be tied to hormones as well as extensive physical changes associated with pregnancy.

 More frequent urination at night, back and neck pain, difficulty finding a comfortable sleeping position, and heartburn can all interfere with sleep quantity and quality.
-Pregnant women are more likely to develop restless leg syndrome and may suffer from breathing problems, including sleep apnea.
+Pregnant people are more likely to develop restless legs syndrome and may suffer from breathing problems, including sleep apnea.

 Sleeping problems can persist after childbirth as well.
-Regular awakenings to feed or care for an infant, hormonal shifts, postpartum depression, and physical and emotional adjustment after pregnancy are among the factors that cause elevated rates of poor sleep in postpartum women.
-In general, it takes three to six months for a mother’s sleep to normalize after childbirth, although this may be affected by her infant’s sleep patterns.
+Regular awakenings to feed or care for an infant, hormonal shifts, postpartum depression, and physical and emotional adjustments after pregnancy are among the factors that cause elevated rates of poor sleep in postpartum people.
+In general, it takes three to six months for a person’s sleep to normalize after childbirth, although this may be affected by their infant’s sleep patterns.

 Obstructive sleep apnea (OSA) is a breathing disorder that involves a decrease or complete halt of airflow, due to a reduction or complete pause in breathing during sleep.
-This leads to a reduction in oxygen levels, disrupted sleep (due to repeated episodes of awakening), and other serious potential health consequences.
-Men are diagnosed with OSA at a much higher rate than women, although both genders may be affected.
+This leads to a reduction in oxygen levels, disrupted sleep due to repeated episodes of awakening, and other serious potential health consequences.
+Men are diagnosed with OSA at a much higher rate than women.
 However, it is unclear if gender bias may contribute to this phenomenon.

 At the same time, unequal work and family caregiving responsibilities often experienced by women in the household may result in less flexibility to recover from sleep deprivation.
 In one study, 80% of women reported that when they feel drowsy during the day, they frequently accept it and move on.
 In this way, sleep loss may become compounded over time.